Vasectomy in Singapore

 Book a Confidential Vasectomy Consultation in Singapore

-To book a $100 confidential consultation with Dr Nathaniel Heah (FAMS, Urology) or Dr Law Zhi Wei (MBBS NUS, MRCSEd), contact The Clifford Clinic at 50 Raffles Place, #01-01 Singapore Land Tower, Singapore 048623.
+To book a confidential consultation with Dr Nathaniel Heah (FAMS, Urology) or Dr Law Zhi Wei (MBBS NUS, MRCSEd), contact The Clifford Clinic at 50 Raffles Place, #01-01 Singapore Land Tower, Singapore 048623.
 Call (65) 6532 2400 or WhatsApp (65) 8318 6332.
+Monday to Friday 10am to 8pm, Saturday 10am to 5pm.

 Frequently Asked Questions

 Vasectomy is performed by Dr Nathaniel Heah, FAMS (Urology), a UK fellowship-trained Consultant Urologist with subspecialty expertise in Andrology and Men's Health, and Dr Law Zhi Wei, MBBS (NUS), MRCSEd.
-Both doctors are SMC-registered and trained in both the conventional and no-scalpel techniques.
+Both are SMC-registered and trained in both the conventional and no-scalpel techniques.

 A vasectomy is more than 99% effective, as stated by NUH.
 As mentioned, success must be confirmed through post-vasectomy semen analysis at a minimum of 12 to 16 weeks post procedure.
 PVSA will be overseen by your urologist and the sample will be processed at an external accredited laboratory.